 The case against cloud services

-Having devices connected to cloud services not only introduces unnecessary security concerns, it also can make them useless if your internet drops.
+Having devices connected to cloud services not only introduces unnecessary security and privacy concerns, it also can make them useless if your internet cuts out.
 Only a few systems, such as Philips Hue, keep working when the internet goes out.
 Without an internet connection, most cloud-controlled devices will just stop working.

 Even if the development of Home Assistant were to cease, which is hopefully not happening anytime soon, you could continue using it, and, if you wanted to, continue developing.
 As open-source software, you can modify the underlying code however you want.